jfbrou/Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a 5th year Ph.D. candidate in economics at Stanford University working with [Pete Klenow](http://www.klenow.com/) and [Chad Jones](http://web.stanford.edu/~chadj/).
+I am a 6th year Ph.D. candidate in economics at Stanford University and will be on the job market during the 2023-2024 academic year.
+I study macroeconomics with a focus on economic growth and firm dynamics.
+You can find my [CV here](insert_link_to_your_CV).
+Please feel free to contact me via [jfbrou@stanford.edu](mailto:jfbrou@stanford.edu).